 TIP: If you don’t want to cut or don’t have the tools, the home improvement stores will cut it for you for FREE.

 Now, do a dry set up with your boards you just cut.
 Place one on the bottom, and the other two standing on your surface butted up against the sides of your bottom piece.
 Then, when all is good, attach using your nailer, or if you prefer to use screws or nails, do so now.

 In addition, measure the length of the ends from outside board edge to outside board edge.
 Cut two ends and attach with your nailer.

 Next, measure from inside edge to inside edge of the center of the long sides.
 This will be your wooden caddy divider.
 Last, cut and nail in place.

 In addition, I happened to have a couple of little wire handles that had come off my kids pails (you know I didn’t throw those away. tsk.)
 I used the damaged pails for planters and am using the handles for these wooden caddies.

 However, if you don’t have any handles, just grab a wire hanger and cut it to make a handle.
 I do it all the time.
 Likewise, you can find heavy duty gauge wire at your home improvement store.

 Next, use your drill, and drill bit slightly smaller than the wire, to make a hole on either side.
 Then, lay your wooden caddy on its side and drill at a slight angle pointing upward.
 That way, your wire can help support the weight of the caddy and not pop out.

 Finally, tap the wire with a hammer to make sure it is secure.
 Also, you could always use Gorilla Glue or E600 adhesive to make sure it stays put too.

 And you’re done!
-The smaller caddy was made with pallet wood, so really your options are limitless.
+Also, the smaller caddy was made with pallet wood, so really your options are limitless.
 It’s fun to create, isn’t it?